-Daily standardization of gauges on reference blocks and a reference site shall be performed in accordance with CMM 8-15.
-Nuclear gauge readings and pavement cores shall be used to determine nuclear gauge correlation in accordance with Appendix A. The two readings per location per gauge shall be averaged.
-The readings for the five locations across the mat for each of two zones shall be provided to the engineer.
+Daily standardization of gauges on reference blocks and a project reference site shall be performed in accordance with CMM 8-15.
+A standard count shall be performed for each gauge on the material placed for the test strip, prior to any additional data collection.
+Nuclear gauge readings and pavement cores shall be used to determine nuclear gauge correlation in accordance with Appendix A. The two to three readings for the five locations across the mat for each of two zones shall be provided to the engineer.
 The engineer will analyze the readings of each gauge relative to the densities of the cores taken at each location.
 The engineer will determine the average difference between the nuclear gauge density readings and the measured core densities to be used as a constant offset value.
-This offset is to be used to adjust raw density readings for the specific gauge for the remainder of the project and shall appear on the density data sheet along with gauge and project identification.
-An offset is specific to the mix and layer, and therefore a separate value shall be determined for each layer of each mix of the project.
-This constitutes correlation of that individual gauge.
-Each team must have two gauges correlated at the time of the test strip.
-Any data collected by a team without an acceptable gauge (i.e., correlated during test strip) will not be accepted.
+This offset will be used to adjust raw density readings of the specific gauge for the remainder of the project and shall appear on the density data sheet along with gauge and project identification.
+An offset is specific to the mix and layer, therefore a separate value shall be determined for each layer of each mix placed over a differing underlying material for the project.
+This constitutes correlation of that individual gauge for the given layer.
+Two gauges per team are not required to be onsite daily after completion of the test strip.
+Any data collected without a correlated gauge will not be accepted.

-The contractor is responsible for coring of the pavement.
-Coring and filling of core holes must be approved by the engineer.
+The contractor is responsible for coring the pavement from the footprint of the density tests.
+Coring and filling of pavement core holes must be approved by the engineer.
 The QV team is responsible for the labeling and safe transport of the cores from the field to the QC laboratory.
 Testing of cores shall be conducted by the contractor and witnessed by department personnel.
 The contractor is responsible for drying the cores following testing.
-The department will take possession of cores following initial testing and will be responsible for any verification testing.
+The department will take possession of cores following laboratory testing and will be responsible for any verification testing at the discretion of the engineer.